cryptovoxels/scripting-bundle/readme.md

 3. Run `npm run build` and `npm run format` to (1) make sure the project still builds and (2) format your code.

-4. Make a pull request on github
+4. Make a pull request on github.

+If you've changed code inside `src/` please run `npm run docs` and commit the changes.